Canada's top general concerned military lacks capacity to lead Haiti mission | Law-Order

 Trudeau has repeatedly said a solution rests in the hands of Haitians, a position Eyre reiterated.
 "The solution's got to come from the host nation itself," Eyre said.
 "They have to own the solution."

-That will mean the participation of about 2,000 Canadian soldiers, alongside those from other countries, Eyre said, compared to its current deployment of 700 to 1,000.
+That will mean participation of about 2,000 Canadian soldiers, alongside those from other countries, Eyre said, up from its current deployment of 700 to 1,000.
 Canada Defence Minister Anita Anand on Thursday announced plans to purchase portable anti-tank missile systems, counter uncrewed aircraft systems, and air defence systems for the Latvian mission.

 ($1 = 1.3803 Canadian dollars)